 A safe and orderly society relies on the integrity of its judges and magistrates.
 The Massachusetts Governor's Council approves Governor Charlie Baker judicial nominations, evaluating judicial candidates much like the US Senate Judiciary Committee.
-As a Governor's Councilor, Rich Baker will screen potential judges for fairness and integrity, assuring that the nominees will follow the laws of the Commonwealth and judicial precedent.
+As a Governor's Councillor, Rich Baker will screen potential judges for fairness and integrity, assuring that the nominees will follow the laws of the Commonwealth and judicial precedent.
 The Governor's Council also approves parole decisions and commutations of sentences.
-As the Chairman of the West Newbury Board of Assessors, Rich Baker fought to maintain fair tax assessments amongst the taxpayers in West Newbury.
-As a Governor's Councilor, Rich will continue those same principles of integrity and fairness in the evaluation of judges and parole decisions.
+As a member of the West Newbury Board of Assessors, Rich Baker fought to maintain fair tax assessments amongst the taxpayers in West Newbury.
+As a Governor's Councillor, Rich will continue those same principles of integrity and fairness in the evaluation of judges and parole decisions.

 A candidate for the people

 Richard Baker is a unique candidate for the Massachusetts Governor's Council for the Massachusetts 5th Governor's Council District with a diverse background.
 He is an inventor of Ethernet and Web technologies, a small business owner, an Intellectual Property Licensing Executive, and a Software Engineer.
-He is the Chairman of the West Newbury Board of Assessors and has served on the Pentucket Regional School Committee (PRSC).
+He is a member of the West Newbury Board of Assessors and has served on the Pentucket Regional School Committee (PRSC).
 Rich ran for Congress in 2008.

 Previously he worked as Director of Intellectual Property Licensing for 3Com Corporation of Marlborough, MA, a position he held from January of 2005 until Hewlett Packard acquired the company in 2010.
 While at 3Com, Mr. Baker was responsible for the licensing program of over 1400 U.S. patents - one of the most impressive networking technology patent holdings in the world.
 At 3Com, Mr. Baker was been involved in a number of licensing projects and in the management of existing licenses for 3Com.